 Will Pullin – Long-term Senior VEG Installer Emeritus

 Will has cycled around Australia, worked on a sailing boat in the Mediterranean Sea and volunteered on a permaculture project in Africa.
 His love for eating fresh food and dedication towards self-sufficiency and the human-powered concept are driven by his triathlon and cycle commuting lifestyle.
 His passion for life and life long learning show through his willingness of character and unstoppable enthusiasm.
 Will has a degree in Industrial Design and has done two Permaculture Design Certificates, and is a powerful force physically and with good vibes in VEG.
-When he’s not working with VEG he also manages the gardens and runs workshops at the Port Philip Ecocentre.
+When he wasn’t working with VEG he also managed the gardens and runs workshops at the Port Philip Ecocentre.
 Read more about Will here.
 We were so sorry to see Will leave us in 2015 but stoked to see him returning to his hometown of Newcastle and we wish him all the very best of luck!

 Paul Miragliotta – VEG Warehouse Linchpin Emeritus